denisrize/QED-LLM-ExplanationGeneration/README.md

 # QED Few-Shot Fine-Tuning and Evaluation

 This project provides scripts and configuration for few-shot fine-tuning and evaluation of language models on the QED (Question-Explanation-Data) task.
 Full dataset description can be found here - [QED Dataset](https://github.com/google-research-datasets/QED)
-The project supports various instruction-tuned models and includes comprehensive evaluation with detailed span extraction and overlap analysis.
+The project supports various instruction-tuned models and includes a comprehensive evaluation with detailed span extraction and overlap analysis.

 ---